Comparison of Reservoir Computing topologies using the Recurrent Kernel approach: Sparse Random Features

 This quantity is displayed in Fig. \ref{fig:sparse app} as a function of Random Feature dimension $n$, for different input dimension and for non-sparse (gaussian) and sparse ($s=0.1$) random vector $\w$.
 It is averaged over $10^4$ repetitions.

-First, we see that in the non-sparse case, convergence is achieved with a fixed rate; only a single curve is displayed as the non-sparse curves only differ by a prefactor.
+First, we see that in the non-sparse case, convergence is achieved with a linear rate in $1/n$; only a single curve is displayed as the non-sparse curves only differ by a prefactor.
 In the sparse case, convergence is similar for small $n$, until a certain value after which the approximation error reaches a plateau.
+This shows that the sparsity level $s=0.1$ does not affect convergence of the Random Features to their kernel limit up that threshold on the output dimension $n$.
+This threshold varies greatly with the input dimension $d$.
+The greater the input dimension, the greater the number of random weights, and the less sparsity is affecting the convergence of sparse Random Features.

 In Reservoir Computing, input and output sizes $d$ and $n$ are similar, we see that this operating point is before this threshold for $s=0.1$.
 Instead, the sparsity level $s$ can be varied as displayed in Fig. \ref{fig: sparse}.